Rosewill Apollo RK-9100 review

 With everything unpacked, here are all the components.
 The Apollo RK-9100 mechanical keyboard, the plastic detachable wrist-rest, 8 gaming keys, 1 keycap puller, a CD for software and drivers, and a user manual.

-The gaming keys that come with the Apollo RK-9100 leave something to be desired.
+The gaming keys that come with the Rosewill Apollo RK-9100 mechanical keyboard leave something to be desired.
 The letters are not translucent, so the LED light doesn’t shine through the keycap.
-It also looks like the the lettering is just printed on these caps, so I suspect they would wear off with heavy gaming use.
+It also looks like the lettering is just printed on these caps, so I suspect they would wear off with heavy gaming use.

-The Apollo RK-9100 has a pretty sleek side-profile.
-It’s very think around the edges as to not take up more room than required.
+The Apollo RK-9100 mechanical keyboard has a pretty sleek side-profile.
+It’s very thin around the edges as to not take up more room than required.
 The material of both the case and the wrist-rest is a soft, rubberized-plastic that has a great feel to it.

 At the top-right of the keyboard is the media hub.
 Here you can see the two USB2.0 ports, as well as the mic and headphone pass-through inputs.